tanguybernard/computer-science-knowledge/cloud/AWS_Cloud_Practitioner_Essentials/Security_And_Monitoring.md

 ### Amazon Inspector

-Amazon Inspector helps to improve the security and compliance of applications by running automated security assessments.
+Amazon Inspector helps to improve the security and compliance of applications by running automated security assessments (FR: des évaluations de sécurité automatisées).
 It checks applications for security vulnerabilities and deviations from security best practices, such as open access to Amazon EC2 instances and installations of vulnerable software versions.

 Amazon Inspector uses a set of predefined rules to assess the security state of your resources.
 It analyzes the network activity, operating system configurations, and application behavior to identify potential security issues.
 The assessment report provides detailed findings and recommendations for remediation.